 Saturday 23 September 2017

-In the morning, T. E. Lawrence Society members are invited to join an informal visit to the Grade I Listed Kelmscott Manor — home of William Morris, the writer, designer, socialist and founder of the Arts and Crafts movement, so admired by Lawrence.
+The T. E. Lawrence Society invites members to join us as we explore Kelmscott Manor, the country home of William Morris, the writer, designer, socialist and founder of the Arts and Crafts movement, so admired by Lawrence.
 Then in the afternoon, join us at our AGM at the nearby Morris Memorial Hall.
 All members, new and long-standing, are welcome.

 This should be a fascinating day out, so do come and join us, and have your say in the running of the Society.
 New members are especially welcome, on their own or with a friend.

-More details, along with AGM papers, will be published in our summer Newsletter.
+AGM papers will be sent to members with our summer Newsletter.
 For more information about Kelmscott Manor, see the Society of Antiquaries of London website HERE.